saarryp/saarryp/README.md

 ## about me

 I am Saar.
+I just almost completed my Full Stack Bootcamp at Hogeschool Novi.

-- 🌱 I’m currently learning more about the Front- and Backend, this journey is a trip!
+- 🤟 I’m currently learning more about the Front- and Backend, this journey is a trip!
-- 📌 Love to make apps beautiful and practical;
+- 📌 Love to make apps visually beautiful and practical;
 - ⚡ Fun fact: I'm a photographer aswell;
 - 😍😍 latest visual highlight: Rietveld/Schröder huis in Utrecht;
 - ❤️❤️❤️ latest impressive website: the improved Nort Sea Jazz app and use of animation in it.